Painting (BFA in Fine Arts)

 Click the images below to read more.

-Students who complete the Fine Arts Major with an emphasis in Painting will
+Students who complete the Fine Arts bachelor's program with an emphasis in Painting will

 demonstrate independent, creative problem-solving and original thinking through the development of a distinct and personal approach to art-making informed by contemporary issues and historical precedents.

 demonstrate critical and conceptual development through research and analysis, applying readings, theories and methodologies toward the production of critically informed artworks.

 acquire and demonstrate the professional skills needed to be successful as practicing artists, entrepreneurs and productive citizens, including further study at the graduate level.